Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

 \subsubsection{Emotional and Experiential Shifts}

-Alongside changing attitudes, participants’ emotional responses to generative AI evolved markedly over the five years, tracing a trajectory from curiosity to hostility, excitement, and eventually fatigue.
-These affective dynamics help explain not only why quantitative evaluations rose or fell, but also how participants experienced the integration of AI into their creative practices.
+Alongside changing attitudes, participants’ emotional responses to generative AI evolved markedly over the five years, revealing how affective experience intertwined with technological familiarity and creative adaptation.
+These shifting emotions illuminate not only what participants thought about AI, but how they felt while negotiating its presence in their artistic lives.

 In 2021, curiosity dominated.
 Early encounters were described as playful experiments, often tinged with humor.
 P3 recalled, \textit{``At first I treated it like a toy.
-I typed in silly prompts just to see what came out, and it was funny more than anything else’’ (2021).} This lightheartedness quickly gave way to frustration as the technology gained visibility in 2022.
-Anger and disappointment became common, as P4 exclaimed, \textit{``It’s everywhere now, and it makes me mad.
-These so-called artworks look the same and clutter the platforms’’ (2022).} P12 echoed this hostility: \textit{``When people call these collages ‘creative,’ it feels like an insult to years of training’’ (2022).}
+I typed in silly prompts just to see what came out, and it was funny more than anything else’’ (2021).} This lighthearted curiosity represented a low-stakes mode of exploration, where AI was still framed as a novelty rather than a serious creative partner.

+As the technology gained visibility in 2022, however, affect shifted sharply toward frustration and anger.
+Participants described feeling disillusioned and even offended by what they perceived as low-quality imitations of human art.
+P4 exclaimed, \textit{``It’s everywhere now, and it makes me mad.
+These so-called artworks look the same and clutter the platforms’’ (2022).} P12 echoed this hostility: \textit{``When people call these collages ‘creative,’ it feels like an insult to years of training’’ (2022).} Such responses reveal how emotional resistance was rooted less in aesthetic disagreement than in perceived threats to effort, skill, and artistic legitimacy.

 By 2023–2024, emotions shifted toward excitement and even awe.
 Participants who had once mocked AI now expressed surprise at its progress.
 P6 admitted, \textit{``I was shocked—the images suddenly looked good.
 Sometimes I even felt inspired, like it gave me new ideas’’ (2023).} P11 described a moment of exhilaration: \textit{``The first time I saw an AI piece that truly amazed me, I felt both scared and thrilled.
-It was better than many human works’’ (2024).} This mix of fear and excitement reflected the novelty effect, helping drive widespread adoption during this stage.
+It was better than many human works’’ (2024).} This ambivalence of fear and fascination—what some described as being both impressed and unsettled—reflected the emotional novelty effect that often accompanies rapid technological breakthroughs.